tehgringe/glucohub/README.md

 # GlucoHub

-**GlucoHub** is a modern, private dashboard and data toolkit inspired by Nightscout, designed for people managing diabetes and their care teams.
-GlucoHub provides advanced visualization, logging, and recovery tools for blood glucose, meals, and activity data, all in a user-friendly, mobile-friendly interface.
+**GlucoHub** provides advanced visualization, logging, and recovery tools for blood glucose, meals, and activity data, all in a user-friendly, mobile-friendly interface.
+It builds on top of Nightscout, providing additional features and analysis.

 ## Core Features